-The San Marco (click to see San Marco real estate listings) neighborhood of Jacksonville, formerly part of the City of South Jacksonville, sits south of downtown, across the St. Johns River.
+The San Marco neighborhood of Jacksonville (click to see San Marco real estate listings), formerly part of the City of South Jacksonville, sits south of downtown, across the St. Johns River.
 Marked by some of the city’s most bold architectural feats, its residences, buildings, and unique visage remain significant.
 A compact collection of Mediterranean-Revival-style homes, main corridor San Marco Square, and walkable streetscapes, San Marco is a historic and diverse urban community.

 Atlantic Boulevard, Philips Highway, and I-95 all run through San Marco, leading north of the city, into downtown via the Acosta Expressway and Main St. bridge, eastbound to the beach, and southbound to neighboring San Jose.
 Find homes along beautiful Marco Lake, the area’s west boundary, on residential streets branching off main Hendricks Avenue, and in several gated subdivisions.
 Single and multi-family homes are prevalent, and the price range vast.
 Tudor-style houses, all-brick bungalows, and two-story colonials, almost all renovated, characterize this charming community.